cleverlight/lightenna/_posts/services/2020-05-21-cloud-migration.md

 # Code first

 Everything we do is based on open standards, to ensure that you never become locked into a single vendor.
 We deliver the infrastructure-as-code that you need to maintain, replicate and extend what you've paid for.
-We hope our great service will mean you choose us again in the future.
+That leaves you completely free to take the next step with any Cloud-acceleration team, but we hope our great service will mean you choose us again in the future.

 <div class="feature__wrapper">&nbsp;</div>

 # Support

 Get the support you need without being tied in.
 We offer three different service offerings, depending on what you decide is the best fit for your organisation:
-* Staged handover: we design and provision your cloud with your team, then train them to build confidence in the technologies that underpin it.
+* Staged handover: we design and provision your cloud with your team, then train them in the technologies that underpin it.
 * Part-managed: we patch and maintain the your cloud, by proactively monitoring for issues before they affect the service.
 * Fully-managed: as above, but we also handle code deployments, application performance management and cost optimisation to keep saving you money based on what you're actually using.